Webhooks

 Webhooks enable event-driven architectures where your application reacts immediately to changes:

-Webhooks are configured per project in the Zep Dashboard.
+Webhooks are configured per project within the Webhooks page in the Zep Dashboard sidebar.

 *Only one of graph_id or user_id will be present in a given payload, depending on the graph type.